amsardesai/koa-resource-routes/README.md

 ## Usage

-This plugin works by passing in an object that represents each resource and their actions.
+This plugin works by passing in an object that contains resources and their actions.
 Resources can be nested within each other.

 ```js
 var koa = require('koa');